sf1tzp/dial-in/feature.md

 We have shadcn Dialog components in src/lib/components/ui/dialog

 Let's place the dialog component in the Entry component, instead of adding another dialog in our main +page.svelte

-## Enhancement: Interpoalate the brew's Created Date in the detail card title, eg "Saturday morning brew"

-Note: The detail card's title is actually rendered in the Entry component